 4. Upgrade your sleep

 Quality sleep is one of the most fundamental means to improve brain function.
 Forty-eight percent of Americans report that they’re sleep deprived.
 Improved sleep is one of the most Bulletproof biohacks.
 Here is a pretty detailed article on my favorite sleep hacks.
-You should check out this podcast also.

 5. Try listening to your ultradian rhythm cycle